interuss/tsc/README.md

 Pull requests that do not change the charter or governance of the TSC can be merged into this repository provided the following conditions have been met:

 * There are no outstanding objections
-* There are two approvals by TSC members
+* There is at least one approval by a TSC member
 * The PR has been open for at least 72 hours

 Pull requests that change governance of the TSC (excluding the charter) must be open for at least 14 days, unless consensus is reached in a meeting with quorum of voting members.

-Pull requests that change the charter of the TSC must meet any requirements in the [charter](CHARTER.md).
+Pull requests that [amend](CHARTER.md#8-amendments) the charter of the TSC must meet any requirements in the charter.

-If consensus cannot be reached, a pull request may still be landed after a vote by the Voting members to override outstanding objections.
+If consensus cannot be reached, a pull request may still be merged after a vote by the Voting members to override outstanding objections.

-### Fast-Tracking PRs
+#### Fast-Tracking PRs

 Special exception is made for pull requests seeking to make any of the following changes to this repository: